President, BBC Studios - Americas

 From 1993-2003, Sarnoff worked with some of the best-known brands in television at Viacom.
 As Nickelodeon’s Executive Vice President for Consumer Products and Business Development, she built Nickelodeon consumer products into a multi-billion dollar revenue business at retail.
 In this role, Sarnoff developed Rugrats and Blue’s Clues into successful off-air franchises by launching them into toys, apparel, publishing, home video, video games, live events, and themed attractions.
 She also led the teams that developed new cable channels TV Land and Noggin.
 Subsequently, she became COO for VH1 and CMT where, in addition to strategic planning and business operations, she oversaw the company’s websites, radio, audio and video products, and launched the channel VH1 Classic.

 Sarnoff holds a BS from Georgetown University’s McDonough School of Business and an MBA from Harvard Business School.
-She sits on the board of PayPal Holdings, Inc., HSN, Inc., and Georgetown University.
-She is the vice president of The Women’s Forum of New York and the vice-chair of the advisory board of the McDonough School of Business at Georgetown.
+She sits on the boards of PayPal Holdings, Inc. and Georgetown University, and is the vice chair of the advisory board of the McDonough School of Business at Georgetown.
 She also serves on the advisory board of British American Business and the Digital Task Force for New York Public Radio.
-For the past six years, Sarnoff has been named one of the Most Powerful Women in Cable by CableFAX Magazine.
+Sarnoff has been named one of the Most Powerful Women in Cable by CableFAX Magazine for six straight years.
 She has two children, and lives in New York City with her husband.